Muvon/kisscore/README.md

 To run project using KISS Core you need

-1. Linux (Ubuntu, Centos, Debian and so on)
+1. Linux with systemd (Ubuntu, Centos, Debian and so on)
 2. PHP 5.6+ with php-fpm (http://php.net)
 3. Nginx (http://nginx.org)